Perception and Planning for Mobile Manipulation in Changing Environments

 IROS 2025 Workshop

-Date: TBD Place: Hangzhou, China
+Date: 20th of October, Place: Hangzhou, China

 Human workers in factories, warehouses, and hospitality settings effortlessly perceive their surroundings, adapt to continuous changes, and adjust their actions based on new assignments or environmental modifications.
 In contrast, mobile robots often struggle with real-time perception and task and motion planning in these changing environments, limiting their ability to function effectively in real-world scenarios.